syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if probability is is less than zero, if probability is greater than 1 and if degFreedom is less than 1.
+#NUM! - occurs if probability is is less than zero, if probability is greater than 1 and if degFreedom is less than 1.

-&#35;VALUE! - occurs if probability or degFreedom is non-numeric.
+#VALUE! - occurs if probability or degFreedom is non-numeric.

 Example: